WaWa Breakfast Bowl Scrambled Eggs & Bacon

 Daily Value

-Daily value (%DV) illustrates the amount of a specific nutrient is in the breakfast bowl, relative to the recommended daily limit.
-Use the %DV to compare and balance food choices based on your dietary goals.
+Daily value (%DV) illustrates the amount of a specific nutrient in the breakfast bowl, relative to the recommended daily limit.
+Use %DV to compare and balance food choices based on your dietary goals.

 As shown in the chart below, WaWa’s egg & bacon breakfast bowl is high in sodium and saturated fat.